shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 service documentation for more information on the event types and filters.

 ![user input](images/userinput.png)
-Click on 'Create Rule' and populate the form with the following values.
+Select your-lab-compartment.
+Click on 'Create Rule' and populate the form with the following values:

 >```
 > Name: cloud-events-NNN